Learn / Guides / CRO glossary

 Not only is this unrealistic—it’s also inefficient.
 A better way to increase conversions is to start at the bottom stages of your funnel (at or near the conversion stage) and work backward to improve the user experience for your ideal customers.

-To find your ideal customers, start by building a user persona: a semi-fictional character based on demographic and psychographic data of the people who buy your products, which answers these three questions:
+To find your ideal customers, start by building a user persona, a semi-fictional character based on demographic and psychographic data of the people who buy your products, which answers these three questions:

-One way to get started is by adding on-page surveys to your website and ask your customers for feedback.
+One way to get started is by adding on-page surveys to your website to ask your customers for feedback.
 Consider polling customers once they’ve converted, paying special attention to those who barely did: this will help you uncover objections that are keeping similar prospects from converting and get them to the next stage in the funnel.

 Another way to collect this data is through customer interviews: speak with paying customers and ask them to tell you about the very first time they began searching for a solution to a problem your company was built to solve.
-Customer interviews won’t give you volumes of data like polling does, but they’ll help you understand and empathize with your ideal customers.
+Customer interviews won’t give you volumes of data like surveys do, but they’ll help you understand and empathize with your ideal customers.
 Plus, they’ll often draw your attention to things that had not crossed your radar—from unique product use cases to struggles you never imagined.

 After you've identified your problematic pages, it's time to dig deeper.
 Using a combination of behavior insight and user feedback tools lets you discover how your customers actually behave and what they think of their experience: